Georden-Hudson-Gessford/Symbolic-Differentiator/README.md

                 Symbolic Expression
 ```

-This architecture also creates opportunities for future compiler-like stages such as optimization or code generation.

----

 ## What This Project Explores

-Although the visible result is a symbolic differentiator, the project also serves as a practical introduction to several broader computer science concepts.
+Although the visible result is a symbolic differentiator, the project utilizes several broader computer science concepts.

 ### Data Structures

-Abstract syntax trees provide practical experience with:
+Abstract syntax tree is centered around:

 * trees
 * recursive structures